 Wall Street Journal book review praises revisionist biography glossing over William Howard Taft’s legacy of failed territorial law and policy in Puerto Rico and other unincorporated territories.

 In late March of 2018 it was easy for Puerto Ricans plunged into darkness and threat of a public health crisis to miss the Wall Street Journal’s book review by critic Gerard Helfrich about a new biography of William Howard Taft.
-This justifiably uncelebrated tome about William Howard Taft ingeniously is entitled William Howard Taft.
+This rigorous but uncelebrated tome about William Howard Taft ingeniously is entitled William Howard Taft.

 The WSJ review of Rosen’s book on Taft is even further left of center.
 Like the book itself, the review is so esoteric that WSJ editors probably didn’t even read it.
-Just as the NCC Board of Trustees probably didn’t read Rosen’s book, or notice its revisionist bias if they did.
+Just as the NCC Board of Trustees probably didn’t read Rosen’s book, or notice indicia of revisionist bias if they did.

 Even the oddly contrived subtitle “Taking the Bully Out of the Pulpit” betrays how uncritically the WSJ book critic embraces the revisionist agenda author Jeffrey Rosen.
 Of course, when Roosevelt used the term “bully pulpit” to describe the presidency he was not using “bully” as a reference to boorish and domineering behavior Helfrich and Rosen no doubt would call “toxic masculinity.”